mantaslv/practice-bank-tech-test/README.md

 # Practice Bank Tech Test

-This app allows a user to make deposits and withdrawals to a bank account as well as printing a statement to show a history of transactions with data including date made, the amount (whether credit or debit) and a balance.
+This app allows a user to make deposits and withdrawals to a bank account as well as printing a statement to show a history of transactions with data including the date the transaction was made, the amount (whether credit or debit) and a balance.

 Interaction of the app is conducted through the Node REPL.

 ## Installation and Dependencies